KARAN-D05/TopoCore/README.md

 Execution is no longer a straight line.
 Programs are treated as symbolic spaces through which computation moves.

+> Status: Exploratory research project.
+The architecture is under active conceptual development and is not yet a complete processor implementation.

 <p align="center">
   <img src="Semiotics/images/Spatial-Execution-Visualization.gif"  width="300">